Australian Film Institute Award for Best Sponsored Documentary

 The Australian Film Institute Award for Best Sponsored Documentary was an award presented by the Australian Film Institute (AFI).
 It was presented at the Australian Film Institute Awards (known commonly as the AFI Awards), which are now the AACTA Awards after the establishment of the Australian Academy of Cinema and Television Arts (AACTA), by the AFI.
-The award was handed out from 1983-1986.
+The award was handed out from 1983 to 1986.